tomasruizr/sails-cb/README.md

 ### Running the tests

-You can run the integration tests provided by waterline just by runing `npm test` command.
+You can run the integration tests provided by waterline just by running `npm test` command.

 To tests the adapter specific tests run `mocha test/unit/*.js`